robertwenner/comics/doc/checks.md

 doesn't know which texts are in which language.
 Inkscape also doesn't check comic meta data.
 Hence this check.

-You can configure words to be ignored either in the main configuration file or in the comic:
+You can configure words to be ignored either in the spell checker (so that they are ignored whenever you spellcheck anything; see below), in the main configuration file (to always ignore them when checking your comics), or in the comic (to only ignore them in that particular comic):

 ```json
 {